GT-ARC/opaca-core/README.md

 * `KUBERNETES_NAMESPACE` (default: "agents")
 * `KUBERNETES_CONFIG` (default: "~/.kube/config")

+### Security
+* `USERNAME_PLATFORM` (default: "myUsername")
+* `USERNAME_PLATFORM` (default: "myPassword")

 You can set those properties in the run config in your IDE, via an `.env` file, using `export` on the shell or in a `docker-compose.yml` file.
 Note that if you have one of those properties in e.g. your `.env` file, and it does not have a value, that may still overwrite the default and set the value to `null` or the empty string.

+## Authentification
+The RP utilizes O2Auth as its authentication mechanism, requiring users to log in using their credentials.
+These credentials are subsequently compared to those provided in the environmental variables, as outlined in the previous section.
+Upon successful validation, the user is issued a JWT (JSON Web Token) which enables interaction with the RP.
+To facilitate this interaction, the user must inject the JWT into the lock, visibly located in the upper right corner of the window when accessing the Swagger UI.
+Subsequently, the JWT is consistently included in the header of all requests sent by the endpoints.
+Furthermore, when an AgentContainer is initiated, it is assigned its own token as an environmental variable.
+This token serves as an authentication mechanism when communicating with the RP.

 ## Additional Information